 Further details about the organisational structure of MDEP can be found in the terms of reference.

 Current MDEP members include national regulators from:

 The International Atomic Energy Agency (IAEA) also participates in key aspects of MDEP's activities.

 MDEP's main objectives can be defined as follows:

-Working groups for each new reactor design will share information and co-operate on specific reactor design evaluations and construction.
-Participants in these working groups will include countries actively reviewing, preparing to review or constructing the specific reactor design.
-Design-specific working groups will be formed when three or more countries express an interest in working together.
+In accordance with the terms of reference, the MDEP carries out its work through design-specific working groups.
+Working groups for each new reactor design will share information and co-operate on specific reactor design evaluations, construction, commissioning, and early phase operation.
+Participants in these working groups should be MDEP member regulatory authorities (and their technical support organisations) who are interested in a specific reactor design and are willing and capable of contributing positively to the group's activities.
+Design-specific working groups (DSWG) will be formed when three or more countries express an interest in working together.
+The current DSWGs are:

 Under each of the design-specific working groups, technical expert subgroups (TESG) were formed to address specific technical issues.